X24hedgehog/BO-for-customer-querry/README.md

 ## **Evaluation Metrics**

-To evaluate the AI agent's performance, we measure its ability to select high-converting customers.
-Specifically, we calculate:
+To evaluate the AI agent's performance, I measure its ability to select high-converting customers.
+Specifically, I calculate:

 - **Hit Rate**: Among all customers who purchased the product (`conversion = 1`) in the test dataset, the percentage of those queried by the AI agent after exhausting the query budget (e.g., 400 queries in the example code).